typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/explicit-member-accessibility.md

 ## When Not To Use It

-If you think defaulting to public is a good default, then you should consider using the `noPublic` option.
-If you don't want to mix implicit and explicit public members then disable this rule.
+If you think defaulting to public is a good default, then you should consider using the `no-public` setting.
+If you want to mix implicit and explicit public members then disable this rule.

 ## Further Reading